-- Based on the proposed enrollments and existing room inventories, the District is projected to have inadequate capacity for the following grade groups, assuming all school buildings can be fully utilized: n/a - Adequate justification has been provided by the District if the proposed capacity for a school significantly deviates from the proposed enrollments.
+- Based on the proposed enrollments and existing room inventories, the District is projected to have inadequate capacity for the following grade groups, assuming all school buildings can be fully utilized (100% capacity utilization): PK-5 - Adequate justification has been provided by the District if the proposed capacity for a school significantly deviates from the proposed enrollments.
 Generally, surplus capacity is acceptable for LRFP approval if additional capacity is not proposed through new construction.